BY-LAWS OF THE

 ARTICLE IV: OFFICERS

 Section 1.
 NATIONAL OFFICERS.
-The national officers of the corporation shall be a president, vice president for print, vice president for broadcast, secretary and treasurer.
+The national officers of the corporation shall be a president, senior vice president, vice president for journalism programs, vice president for civic engagement, secretary and treasurer.
 The corporation may also have, at the discretion of the board of directors, one or more assistant secretaries, one or more assistant treasurers, and such other officers as may be elected in accordance with the provision of Section 3 of this Article.
 Any number of offices may be held by the same person.

 Section 2.
 ELECTIONS.
 The officers of the corporation, except such officers as may be appointed in accordance with the provisions of Section 3 and Section 5 of this Article, or Section 3 of Article III, shall be chosen every two years by the membership.
 Each shall hold office until s/he resigns, is removed or otherwise disqualified to serve, or is replaced by a qualified and elected successor.
 The respective terms of office will begin January 1st following their election and end two years later on December 31.

 Terms will be staggered accordingly.
-The terms of president, vice president for broadcast and treasurer will expire in years ending in even numbers.
-The terms of vice president for print and secretary will expire in years ending in odd numbers.
+The terms of president, vice president for civic engagement and treasurer will expire in years ending in even numbers.
+The terms of senior vice president, vice president for journalism programs and secretary will expire in years ending in odd numbers.

 Candidates for national office shall be nominated by any full member in good standing.
 The Governing Board, in conjunction with the Executive Director, shall establish the procedure and the time frame for elections including the following: (dates) when nominations must be made, when candidates’ statements will be sent out to members, when ballots must be returned, and when and how announcement of the election results is to be made.